-LUKE 6: 43-45

-43. For the tree is not good which yields rotten fruit; and the tree is not rotten which yields good fruit.
-44. For every tree is known from its fruit: for men do not gather figs from thorns, nor from thorns do they gather grapes.
-45. A good man, out of the good treasure of his heart, bringeth forth what is good, and a bad man, out of the bad treasure of his heart, bringeth forth what is bad.
-For out of the abundance of the heart his mouth speaketh.
+<400715> MATTHEW 7:15-20 LUKE 6: 43-45 15.
+But beware of false prophets, 43 .
+For the tree is not good who come to you in sheep's which yields rotten fruit; and clothing, but inwardly are ravening the tree is not rotten which wolves.
+16 .
+From their fruits you yields good fruit.
+44. For every shall know them.
+Do men gather tree is known from its fruit: for grapes from thorns, or figs from men do not gather figs from thistles?
+17. So every good tree thorns, nor from thorns do they yields good fruits, and a rotten tree gather grapes.
+45. A good man, yields bad fruits.
+18. A good tree out of the good treasure of his cannot yield evil fruits, nor can a heart, bringeth forth what is rotten tree yield good fruits. good, and a bad man, out of the 19 .
+Every tree, which does not bad treasure of his heart, yield good fruit, is cut down, and bringeth forth what is bad.
+For is thrown into the fire. out of the abundance of the 20 .
+Therefore from their fruits you heart his mouth speaketh. shall know them.

-MATTHEW 7 21-23 Luke 6:46
+MATTHEW 7 21-23 <420646> LUKE 6:46

 21 .
 Not every one that saith to me, Lord, 46 .
 And why call you me

 Lord, shall enter into the kingdom of Lord, Lord, and do not

-heaven, bu the who shall do the will of my the things which I say?
+heaven, bu the who shall do the will of the things which I say?

-Father who is in heaven.
-22. Many will
+my Father who is in heaven.
+22. Many

-say to me in that day, Lord, Lord, have
+will say to me in that day, Lord, Lord,

-we not prophesied in thy name, and in thy
+have we not prophesied in thy name, and

-name have cast out devils, and in thy
+in thy name have cast out devils, and in

-name have done many wonderful works?
+thy name have done many wonderful

-23 .
-And then will I confess to them, I
+works?
+23. And then will I confess to

-never knew you depart from me, you who
+them, I never knew you depart from me,

-work iniquity.
+you who work iniquity.

-MATTHEW 7:24-29 24.
-Every one, therefore, who heareth those saying of mine, and doeth them, I will compare him to a wise man, who built his house upon a rock.
-25. And the rain fell, and the floods came, and the winds blew, and struck against that house, and it did not fall: for it had been founded on a rock.
-26. And every one who heareth those saying of min, and doeth them not, shall be compared to a foolish man, who built his house upon the sand.
+<400724>MATTHEW 7:24-29 <420647>LUKE 6:47:49 24 .
+Every one, therefore, who 47.
+Whoever cometh to me, and heareth those saying of mine, and heareth my sayings, and doeth doeth them, I will compare him them, I will show you to whom to a wise man, who built his he is like.
+48 .
+He is like a wise house upon a rock.
+25. And the man who biult a house, and dug rain fell, and the floods came, and deep, and laid the foundation on a the winds blew, and struck rock: and when the deluge came, against that house, and it did not the stream dashed against that fall: for it had been founded on a house, and could not shake it: for rock.
+26. And every one who it was founded on a rock.
+49. And heareth those saying of min, and he who hears, and did not, is like a doeth them not, shall be man who built his house on the compared to a foolish man, who built his house upon the sand.
 27. And the rain fell, and the floods came, and the winds blew, and struck against that house: and it fell, and the downfall of it was great.
 28. And it happened, when Jesus had finished these sayings, that the multitudes were astonished at his doctrine.
 29. For he taught them as having authority, and not as the scribes.